 In Maths lessons at Fernhurst Primary School, you will typically see development of pupils mathematical fluency; pupils actively reasoning about their learning and pupils learning through a mastery approach with problem solving contexts.
 Children develop their mathematical skills using different representations (concrete, pictorial and abstract) in order to develop true mathematical understanding.
 This enables our pupils to "make good and improving progress and achieve well" (Ofsted: 2017).

-At Fernhurst Primary School, all children in Year 2 onwards have a login for Sumdog.
+At Fernhurst Primary School, all children in Key Stage 2 have a login for Sumdog (Note: Children in Key Stage 1 may also have a login upon request by their parent).
 Sumdog learns about each student’s Maths skills individually and generates questions tailored to each child’s needs.
 Sumdog ensures that all students work at the level and pace that is right for them and won't move them onto new skills before they are ready.
 Sumdog uses game-based learning, backed by research, to motivate our pupils - any game can practice any skill.

 Sumdog can be accessed on your internet browser at Sumdog.com or via the Sumdog App which is available for both Apple and Android Devices.
 Please click here to download the most recent version: http://www.sumdog.com/en/Sumdog_apps/.